0xsats/STRAX_Grafana/README.md

           1236.Validator	(Date/Time)	(Detached)
    2 Sockets in /run/screens/S-linuxize.
    ```
-  3. To bring back session terminal window:
+  3. To bring back session terminal window (Reattach):
      Use `screen -r session_id`. session_id=1234 for Geth client terminal obtained from `screen -ls`.

      Details and Guides for using Screen here: [How To Setup & Use Linux Screen](https://linuxize.com/post/how-to-use-linux-screen/).

 ### Uncomplicated Firewall (UFW)
-Uncomplicated Firewall (UFW) is an easy to use front-end to iptables for firewall management utilities.
+For ease of managment of your firewall settings.
 [How To Setup a Firewall with UFW on an Ubuntu and Debian Cloud Server](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server).

-Install the following on the same system/server:
+### Install the following on the same system/server:
 ### Prometheus
 1. Install Prometheus.
   Prometheus must first be installed to fetch the data from the beacon node and validator for Grafana to display.